.aac

-AAC is a lossy audio codec designed to replace MP3 — it delivers better sound quality at equivalent bitrates and is the default audio format for YouTube, Apple Music, and most streaming services.
+AAC is a lossy audio codec that replaced MP3 in most modern contexts — better quality at the same bitrate, used by YouTube, Apple Music, and most streaming services.

 Safe format